Why We Are Here

 Who Can Use It

-Currently enrolled traditional students of the Abbey may use the counseling center free of charge.
-If another agency or person may better meet a student’s needs, he or she is referred on a voluntary basis to that source.
+Currently enrolled Belmont Abbey College students may utilize counseling services or consultations.
+If it is determined that another agency or person may better meet a student’s needs, he or she is referred on a voluntary basis to that source.
 If a student is referred to an off-campus therapist, he or she will be responsible for all fees.

 Our services are strictly confidential within all legal limits and all files are kept separate from academic records.
 No information is released to administration, faculty or parents without a student’s written authorization.